Connect to MySQL

 How to access MySQL from a Web Browser

-You can access MySQL from anywhere – on campus, on a laptop, or at home – using this link:
+You can access MySQL using a web interface from anywhere – on campus, on a laptop, or at home – using this link:

 NOTE: First, you will be prompted to use your MCECS account login/password to authenticate with this web page.